gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 There may not be [an existing plugin](/plugins/?=gatsby-source) for your data source, so you can create your own.

-_**NOTE:** if your data is local i.e. on your file system and part of your site's repo, then you generally don't want to create a new source plugin.
+**Please Note:** If your data is local i.e. on your file system and part of your site's repo, then you generally don't want to create a new source plugin.
 Instead you want to use [gatsby-source-filesystem](/plugins/gatsby-source-filesystem/) which handles reading and watching files for you.
-You can then use [transformer plugins](/plugins/?=gatsby-transformer) like [gatsby-transformer-yaml](/plugins/gatsby-transformer-yaml/) to make queryable data from files._
+You can then use [transformer plugins](/plugins/?=gatsby-transformer) like [gatsby-transformer-yaml](/plugins/gatsby-transformer-yaml/) to make queryable data from files.

 ## How to create a source plugin